 The schedule is prepared on the same basis of accounting as East Central Community College's financial statements.
-The College uses the current financial resource measurement focus and the modified accrual basis of accounting.
+The College uses the economic resources measurement focus and the accrual basis of accounting whereby all expenses are recorded when they have been reduced to a legal or contractual obligation to pay, which is in accordance with accounting principles generally accepted in the United States of America.